luigipacheco/Cardboard-circuits/modules/tutorial/_posts/2000-01-06-variables.md

 ---
-title: Interactive Objects
+title: 06 Variables in Make Code
 published: true
 ---

-# Conditional statements and digital inputs
+# Variables in make Code

 ## Watch the video: